 Why you need to visit Lisbon

-The 'city of the seven hills,' Lisbon has a unique look and personality, making it one of Europe's most attractive capitals and it's a must see destination during your holiday to Portugal.
+The 'city of the seven hills,' Lisbon has a unique look and personality, making it one of Europe's most attractive capitals.
+It's a must see destination during your holiday to Portugal and a city break in Lisbon is perfect if you're looking for a quick escape.
 Even on a rainy day the Portuguese capital has its charms, from the intricate mosaic-like footpaths to enjoying a night out listening to Fado, Portuguese’s folk music.

 In the heart of Lisbon is the lively Baixa district, which extends to the riverbank of the “Tejo” (Praça do Comércio) and was rebuilt after the earthquake of 1755.
 It has an elegant architectural style; this area is good for wandering, shopping and people watching.
 It is in this part of the city that you’ll find the Santa Justa elevator, which takes you up to “Largo do Carmo” (Carmo Square) and rewards you with an incredible view of the city.
 Nearby you will also find one of the best museums in Lisbon: The Carmo Museum.
 The district of the “Bairro Alto,” is an old residential area filled with many small restaurants dotted along charming cobbled streets.
 Somehow this friendly and lively area also manages to have dozens of tiny bars and clubs, including Fado bars.
 “Avenida da Liberdade” is a cosmopolitan area with many designer shops and restaurants.
 It also contains fine examples of traditional architecture, monuments and statues representing key events in Portuguese history.